jrobind/thefrontendcoach.com/src/posts/college-vs-bootcamp-vs-self-taught.md

 ## Final thoughts

 For those who don't work well with self-directed learning, and for those who struggle to learn without structure and guidance, you might find yourself best suited to either a degree course or bootcamp.
-If however, you've opted to take the self-taught route you’ll need to maintain high levels of motivation and be an incredibly disciplined individual (not that a degree programme or bootcamp don't require this, it's just intensified when self-teaching).
+If however, you've opted to take the self-taught route you’ll need to maintain high levels of motivation and be an incredibly disciplined individual (not that a degree programme or bootcamp doesn't require this, it's just intensified when self-teaching).
 If you’re a computer science student or you’re attending (or recently graduated) you’ll still need to teach yourself things.
 Don’t think the process ends after your course finishes.
 A career as a developer is a career of learning.

 Regardless of whether you decide to pursue a computer science degree, attend a bootcamp, or teach yourself, there are a few fundamental truths that underpin our chances of success.
 Namely, that the path you take won’t matter if you don’t put in the work.
 As long as you put in the work, are consistent with your learning, and remain disciplined you will be able to meet with success.